William Cecil, 1st Baron Burghley: Early career

-William Cecil's early career was spent in the service of the Duke of Somerset (a brother of the late Queen Jane), who was Lord Protector during the early years of the reign of his nephew, the young Edward VI.
+William Cecil's early career was spent in the service of the Duke of Somerset (a brother of the late queen, Jane Seymour), who was Lord Protector during the early years of the reign of his nephew, the young Edward VI.
 Cecil accompanied Somerset on his Pinkie campaign of 1547 (part of the "Rough Wooing"), being one of the two Judges of the Marshalsea.
 The other was William Patten, who states that both he and Cecil began to write independent accounts of the campaign, and that Cecil generously contributed his notes for Patten's narrative, The Expedition into Scotland.

 Cecil, according to his autobiographical notes, sat in Parliament in 1543; but his name does not occur in the imperfect parliamentary returns until 1547, when he was elected for the family borough of Stamford.
 In 1548, he was described as the Protector's Master of Requests, which apparently means that he was clerk or registrar of the court of requests which Somerset, possibly at Hugh Latimer's instigation, illegally set up in Somerset House to hear poor men's complaints.
 He also seems to have acted as private secretary to the Protector, and was in some danger at the time of the Protector's fall in October 1549.
 The lords opposed to Somerset ordered his detention on 10 October, and in November he was in the Tower of London.

 Cecil ingratiated himself with John Dudley, then Earl of Warwick, and after less than three months he was out of the Tower.
 On 5 September 1550 Cecil was sworn in as one of King Edward's two secretaries of state.
 In April 1551, Cecil became chancellor of the Order of the Garter.
 But service under Warwick (by now the Duke of Northumberland) carried some risk, and decades later in his diary, Cecil recorded his release in the phrase "ex misero aulico factus liber et mei juris" ("I was freed from this miserable court").

 To protect the Protestant government from the accession of a Catholic queen, Northumberland forced King Edward's lawyers to create an instrument setting aside the Third Succession Act on 15 June 1553.
 (The document, which Edward titled "My Devise for the Succession", barred both Elizabeth and Mary, the remaining children of Henry VIII, from the throne, in favour of Lady Jane Grey.)
 Cecil resisted for a while, in a letter to his wife, he wrote: "Seeing great perils threatened upon us by the likeness of the time, I do make choice to avoid the perils of God's displeasure."
 However, at Edward's royal command he signed, not only the devise, but also the bond among the conspirators and the letters from the council to Mary Tudor of 9 June 1553.